f4lcrum/pb138_car_repair/backend/api_docs/fault/assign.md

 **Params Constraints**

-Parameter needs to be UUID of vehicle
+Parameter needs to be UUID of fault